devangnpatil/calculator/README.md

 # calculator
-create a calculator in react
+Create a calculator in react

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).